 What Is a DNS Leak?

 When you connect to a VPN, it creates an encrypted connection, which keeps your internet traffic in a “tunnel” that hides all of your internet activity, DNS requests included.
-No one except for your VPN provider can see what you’re up to - not your ISP, the government, or your (un)friendly neighborhood hacker.
-(It's important to trust that your VPN isn't monitoring or recording your online activities, so only subscribe to a reputable VPN provider, like ExpressVPN.)
+No one except for your VPN provider can see what you’re up to—not your ISP, the government, or your (un)friendly neighborhood hacker (it’s important to trust that your VPN isn’t monitoring or recording your online activities, so only subscribe to a reputable VPN provider, like NordVPN).

 When your computer or other device is connected to a VPN provider, all of your DNS requests should only go through the encrypted tunnel to the VPN service’s DNS servers.